stefanct/javax-usb-libusb1/README.markdown

 Building
 --------

+For setting up the building environment please see the [build howto](BUILD.html).

 To build the main software a `mvn install` will be sufficient.

 If you want to make life easy for you, you want build and use the libusb